maierav/sensation/intro.md

 Can you think of other arguments for doing and learning about science?
 :::

 But what is that - science?
-Somewhat surprisingly, this is not easy to answer definitely.
+Somewhat surprisingly, this is not easy to answer definitively.

 % Scientific Unity
 :::{div}